MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have recorded some audios for the game.
 The characters have sound effects we also have an ongoing background wind sound.
 -10/12/2024
 I am improving my source code.
+-11/12/2024
+I am adding more documentation and finalizing the demo.